-On behalf of the staff at Exotic Animal Veterinary Center, we are honored to pay respect to our beloved animal friends who have passed.
+On behalf of the staff at Exotic Animal Care, we are honored to pay respect to our beloved animal friends who have passed.
 We also welcome you to create a lasting tribute for your beloved pet or animal friend on our website's Pet Memorial page.
 Please feel free to complete the following Pet Memorial Form in Adobe Acrobat format, which requires the free Acrobat Reader to view.

 Dear Exotic Animal Care Center,